 When do online courses start?

-Online courses begin the first day of each semester.
+Online courses begin the same time during the semester as traditional courses.
 Be ready to log in and do work on the first day of class.
 You will have access to your course a few days before classes start, so use that time to become familiar with your course web site.

 How do I find out which system my class uses?